If You Want to Domesticate an Attack Breed, Consider This About German Shepherds, Dobermans and Rottweilers.

 Some, rare people have Alpha status over their German Attack Breed, and they are thusly domesticated “pets” but most do not.

 People think I don’t like German Attack Dogs.
 For their intended purpose I like them very much.
 And in the past there were one or two that were well behaved and controlled by the owner.
-I don’t generally dislike them.
+I don’t “generally” dislike them on principal.
 I’d have one, but I’d have to really “own” it, heart mind and soul.
 I would need to be it’s boss and not the other way around.

-Unfortunately, people these days are increasingly “soft” and for these breeds, LEADERSHIP is key.
+Unfortunately, people these days are increasingly “soft” due to parent-shaming and non-parents giving advice from a position of philosophy and not experience – online – but for these breeds, LEADERSHIP is key.
 Without owners that understand that they have to lead these breeds, be dominant to these specimens, I can’t keep seeing them.
 So this year I called a moratorium on the attack breeds.
 I won’t start a new case with one.
 I’m not firing my existing clients with attack breeds.
 These, we have “figured out” how to arrange their visits so that people in the waiting room and other dogs don’t get hurt.
 Not the kind of thing you worry about with Golden Retrievers.
 Hahahaha.

 I suppose I’d consider a show dog.
 Those are trained to permit easy handling by a championship judge.
 The breeder/handler owner is Alpha to the Show Dog.
 But that’s vanishingly rare in our town.